Skip to main content

 Grants will be assessed against the selection criteria outlined in the Grant Opportunity Guidelines.
 It is important for applicants to ensure they understand and fully respond to all questions and provide any additional information as requested.
 If applicants are unsure or have any questions, please contact the helpdesk on 1800 939 500 or RJEDHelpdesk@niaa.gov.au.

 Assessment will begin as soon as each grant round closes.
-The Grant Opportunity Guidelines provide an estimated timeline of application outcomes being released 6-8 weeks after the grant round closes.
-However, timeframes will be strongly impacted by the number of applications that are received.
+Round 3 application outcomes are expected to be released to applicants in July 2026.
+However, timeframes will be impacted by the number of applications that are received.

 Yes, everyone including unsuccessful applicants will be notified on the outcome of their application and have an opportunity to receive feedback.